- Helcim is our pick as the best payment processor for established small businesses in 2021.

 - Fees Helcim doesn’t charge: There’s no application or setup fee, and because it provides services on a month-to-month basis, there’s no cancellation or early termination fee.
 There’s no PCI compliance fee, as it’s already included in the monthly fee, and there’s also no bank deposit fees or customer service fees.

 The Helcim Card Reader costs $199 and the countertop stand for it costs $39.
 It’s EMV and NFC enabled and has a swiper, so you can accept magnetic stripe cards, chip cards, contactless cards and mobile wallets like Apple Pay and Google Pay.
 It also has a built-in PIN pad so you can accept PIN debit cards as well.

 Helcim provides its services on a month-to-month basis, so you can cancel your account at any time without incurring an early termination fee.
 Nevertheless, as you would with any processing service, you should read the contract, terms of service, and program guide before signing up so you’re aware of all the possible fees and the procedures you need to follow to cancel your account.
 Read them also to verify that the products and services your business provides don’t violate the company’s acceptable use policy.

-Key takeaway: Helcim is an affordable credit card processor with an interchange-plus pricing model.
-It's one of the few that has a rate lock guarantee and automatically pauses the monthly fee for the months you don't process transactions.
+Did you know?
+Helcim is an affordable credit card processor with an interchange-plus pricing model.
+It’s one of the few that has a rate-lock guarantee and automatically pauses the monthly fee for the months you don’t process transactions.